oracle/truffleruby/doc/contributor/using-intellij.md

 IntelliJ is one of the best supported IDE for editing TruffleRuby.

+It provides a real polyglot editor experience by having great support for Java, Ruby and Python all in one IDE.
+For instance, you can jump from primitives in Ruby code to the corresponding Java class in IntelliJ.

 ### The Preferences/Settings Menu

 Note that the global IntelliJ settings are accessed differently based on the platform.